-I love the city of Mumbai.
-It’s the maddest, busiest, craziest place in the world.
+I have a special relationship with Mumbai.
+It’s the maddest, busiest, craziest city in the world.
 Mumbai is the home of India’s biggest film industry, Bollywood.
 But it is more than that.
 It’s also the cultural, fashion and financial capital of India.

 I’ve been lucky enough to visit six or seven times both for work and as a tourist with Sukh and the kids.